burespe1/semantic-dictionary/drafts/README.md

 Each file must:
 - Use .md extension
 - Start with a YAML metadata block (between --- lines)
-- Include a human-readable definition and optionally commentary, diagrams, or citations
+- Include a human-readable definition and optional commentary, diagrams, or citations

 ### 🧾 Metadata Fields